Aykahshi/joker_state/lib/src/di/README-di-en.md

 final counter = Circus.spotlight<int>(tag: 'counter');

 // Update state
 counter.trick(1);

 // Remove Joker
 Circus.vanish<int>(tag: 'counter');
 ```

-## ⚙️ Logging (Previously Configuration)
+## ⚙️ Logging

-CircusRing includes internal logging for registration, retrieval, and disposal events.
+CircusRing automatically logs registration, lookup, and disposal events for you.

-- **Automatic Logging**: Logging is automatically enabled when your application is run in debug mode (`kDebugMode` is true) and disabled in profile/release modes.
+- **Automatic logging**: Enabled in debug mode, disabled in release/profile.
-- **No Configuration Needed**: There is no need to manually configure logging anymore.
+- **No setup needed**: You don't have to configure anything.

 ## 💡 Best Practices

-1. **🏷️ Use Tags Consistently**: When using tags to differentiate instances, maintain a consistent naming convention.
+1. **🏷️ Be consistent with tags**: If you use tags to differentiate instances, stick to a clear naming convention.

-2. **📊 Manage Dependencies Explicitly**: Use `bindDependency` to document and enforce dependencies between components.
+2. **📊 Manage dependencies explicitly**: Use `bindDependency` to document and enforce relationships between components.

-3. **🗑️ Dispose Resources Properly**: Implement `Disposable` or `AsyncDisposable` for classes that need cleanup.
+3. **🗑️ Dispose resources properly**: Implement `Disposable` or `AsyncDisposable` for anything that needs cleanup.

-4. **🏭 Use Factories for Transient Objects**: For short-lived objects that shouldn't be shared, use `contract`.
+4. **🏭 Use factories for short-lived objects**: If you don't need to share an object, use `contract`.

-5. **⏳ Prefer Lazy Loading**: Use `hireLazily` for resources that are expensive to create but might not be used.
+5. **⏳ Prefer lazy loading**: For expensive resources that might not always be used, go with `hireLazily`.